 Kekasih Musim Gugur is a story of two women, Srikandi (Siri) and Dara.
 One is a cosmopolitan artist, the other is a political activist.
 Siri is the son of Amba and Bhisma, the main character of Laksmi Pamuntjak's first novel, Amba.

 After years of wandering in various cities in the world — London, New York, Madrid — Siri decided to live in Berlin to escape her family's past.
-Unexpectedly, a shocking news forced him to return to Jakarta.
+Unexpectedly, a piece of shocking news forced him to return to Jakarta.
 At home, Siri has to face the sad reality of her family, coupled with the complex intertwining of art, politics, and history, especially when one of her exhibitions is blasphemed and considered immoral.

 In the struggle, Siri must redefine her relationship with her mother, Amba; with his former best friend, Dara; with her stepson, Amalia; and with the dark history of his biological father.